-On-Demand: The "No Surprises Act:" How to Legally & Ethically Implement this Requirement by Jan 1, 2022 (Includes Customizable Forms) - 1 CE Hour
+On-Demand: The "No Surprises Act:" How to Legally & Ethically Implement this New Requirement (Includes Customizable Forms) - 1 CE Hour

 ** THIS COURSE WAS UPDATED 1/6/22.
 Please note that the forms that are part of this course may be subject to change.
 Unfortunately, the law is a moving target at this point with numerous interpretations.
 Even our Professional Associations and malpractice carriers are not in agreement.

 - CE Hours Included: 1 Ethics, Core or Related (please see below for more details)